 Continuing help and support

-All behaviour modification therapy programmes are based on
+All behaviour modification therapy programmes are based on positive association principles.

 Helen Goodall is registered with the Council for Dog Training and Behaviour Practitioners, committed to upholding the professional standards set by the CAWC Code of Practice.